WE PROVIDE AN ENVIRONMENT WHICH ALLOWS

 As the Daily Operations Director, Jodi communicates, organizes and manages the daily tasks of Hi-5 Sports.
 She is the contact person for the Hi-5 Sports emails and the social media accounts.
 Along with these responsibilities, Jodi co-chairs the Hi-5 Sports Bowling Fundraiser in May and will continue to support any future fundraising opportunities.
 Jodi is a Hi-5 Sports Mom to athlete Paul, Mom to fur-kids George and Hazel, and a draftsperson for ABB, Inc. Jodi’s favorite sport is football.

 Treasurer & Board of Directors Member

 Chris is Hi-5 Sports’ Treasurer as well as a Board of Directors member.
-He co-chaired the Inaugural Hi-5 Sports Bowling Fundraiser in May.
+He co-chairs the Hi-5 Sports Bowling Fundraiser in May.
 Chris also makes sure we have the equipment we need for the various sports we offer.
 He is a Hi-5 Sports Dad to athlete Paul and is a life-long Phillies fan.
 His day job is being the Senior Technical Sales Manager for ABB, Inc. – EPIS Lifecycle Solutions.

 Sports Director & Coach

-Coach Frank is the director of baseball and fishing events.
-He coaches all programs, and is one of our most dedicated fundraising supporters.
-Coach Frank is currently employed as a Client Relations Specialist with Velocity Marketing Asset Management in Scotia, NY.
-He pursued his education at Mohawk Valley Community College and the State University of New York at New Paltz, earning a degree in advertising and marketing management, with a minor in graphic design and fine arts.
+Coach Frank is the director of baseball and fishing and coaches all sports.
+He pursued his education at Mohawk Valley Community College and SUNY at New Paltz, earning a degree in advertising and marketing management, with a minor in graphic design and fine arts.
 Coach Frank resides in Clifton Park with his wife, Maureen, and two children, Zachary and Grace.
 He is an avid fisherman, and enjoys all aspects of the outdoors – camping, hiking, fishing and canoeing.